chesio/woocommerce-mpay24-gateway/readme.txt

 = 2.1.0.beta =
 * Feature - New option for Language setting: "Use WordPress locale".
 With this option on, payment page language corresponds to WordPress locale.
 This option works nicely with multilanguage plugins that work by switching WordPress locale (for example Polylang).
+* Tweak - Instead of cancelling order when payment fails, leave the order in failed state.
+This allows customers to carry out the payment again.
 * Tweak - Added support for Danish, Finnish, Greek, Norwegian, Swedish and Ukrainian.
 * Tweak - At checkout, show more user friendly error message to the user if request to gateway fails.
 * Fix - Retrieve raw (unescaped) cancel order URL for mPAY24 MDXI-XML.